 Chicago.
 A city of neighborhoods.
 And I would see a lot of those neighborhoods when I first started this project.
 I’d visit various after school programs throughout the city, explaining the creative concept of the project to generate interest.
 And then when one after school program on the West of Chicago actually said “yes,” I found myself on a twice-a-week winter bus ride, one hour each way to and from that West-Side neighborhood.

-And it’s in that context that we wanted to facilitate this collaboration series, Neighborhoods and Their Residents, working with urban youth to create comic content for our Back of the Yards comic series based on some of the unique characteristics of our urban center neighborhoods, especially given that they themselves, the participating youth, are at the very heart of those urban neighborhoods.
+And it’s in that context that we wanted to facilitate this collaboration series, Neighborhoods and Their Residents, working with urban youth to create comic content for our Back of the Yards comic series based on some of the unique characteristics of our urban neighborhoods, especially given that they themselves, the participating youth, are at the very heart of those urban neighborhoods.

 Back when we first had the idea of creating a fictional neighborhood to tie together a common comic story narrative based on those initial collaborations with participating urban youth, we set out to figure out what to call that fictional neighborhood.
 And we thought what better source to draw upon for such a name than our own backyard (no foreshadowing pun intended); Chicago, Illinois.